tueimage/8dc00-mia/software.md

 ## Code and data repository structure

-To get started, you have to clone this GitHub repository to your local machine, say to a folder named `8DC00`.
+To get started, you have to download this GitHub repository ("Code" --> "Download ZIP") to your local machine and unZIP, say to a folder named `8DC00`.
 Here you will find the following folder and file structure:

 ```bash
 8DC00